Lorna Edwards– Studio Owner, Dance Instructor / Studio-Office Manager

-Lorna Edwards is originally from Savannah, GA.
-She has been dancing since the age of 4, and began studying to become a dance teacher at the age of 12.
-She has trained in multiple disciplines including, but not limited to, ballet, pointe, tap, hip hop, jazz, contemporary, and modern.
-Lorna has been in several productions with Columbia City Ballet, was part of an advertisement flash mob for Lindt Chocolate, and she is currently a member of the tap dance company Noise Complaint.
-She recently graduated with an Associates in the Arts, and is currently working on her bachelor’s degree.
+Lorna Edwards is our studio manager.
+She is originally from Savannah, GA and has been dancing since the age of 4.
+Miss Lorna began studying to become a dance teacher at the age of 12 and has trained in multiple disciplines including, but not limited to, ballet, pointe, tap, hip hop, jazz, contemporary, and modern.
+Lorna has been in several productions with Columbia City Ballet, was part of an advertisement flash mob for Lindt Chocolate, and was formerly a member of the tap dance company Noise Complaint.
+She graduated with an Associates in the Arts.
 Lorna loves working with kids and sharing her passion for dance!

 Channing Mae Malz – Dance and Tumbling Instructor